nicodoggie/bastion-falls/site/content/locations/surrey-on-the-brams.md

 ### River Channels

-The Brams River divides around Port Surrey as it approaches the Gulf of Inespell, forming two distinct channels that empty directly into the gulf.
-In everyday maritime parlance, these waterways are often shortened to "the Greater Reach" and "the Ward Way," though official naval documents maintain their formal names.
+The Brams River divides around Surrey-on-the-Brams as it approaches the Gulf of Inespell, forming two distinct channels that serve different maritime needs.
+In everyday maritime parlance, these waterways are often shortened to "the Greater Reach" and "the Ward Way," though official documents maintain their formal names.

 #### Greater Surrey Reach

-The deeper northern channel serves as Port Surrey's primary maritime artery, sweeping in a broad curve from the northeast before opening into the Gulf of Inespell.
-With depths ranging from 45 to 60 feet at mean low water and a navigable width of nearly half a mile, its waters accommodate the largest vessels in the Sarmatian trade.
-Where the Reach meets the gulf, the channel widens into a natural deep-water roadstead, offering protected anchorage for vessels waiting out storms or adverse tides.
+The deeper northern channel serves as the island's primary maritime artery for international trade and naval operations.
+With depths ranging from 45 to 60 feet at mean low water and a navigable width of nearly half a mile, its waters accommodate the largest vessels in the Sarmatian trade and Seneran Navy.
+Where the Reach meets the gulf, the channel widens into a natural deep- water roadstead, offering protected anchorage for large vessels.

 ##### Navigation Hazards